opengrowingalliance/specifications/v2.0/core/ogsp-core-spec.md

 ### 5.2 Contribution Process

-The OGSP welcomes contributions from the community:
+The OGP welcomes contributions from the community:

 **Contribution Types**:
 1. **Bug Reports**: Identifying errors or inconsistencies